juji-io/site/blog/how-can-juji-help-you-build-a-chatbot-using-gpt-4-rapidly-with-nocode.md

 ![Upload proprietary Q&As in a CSV file for Chatbot Q&As](/assets/uploads/how-easy-image23.png "Upload proprietary Q&As in a CSV file for Chatbot Q&As")

 You can leverage GPT-4 explicitly to auto-generate alternate question expressions so the chatbot can have a wider coverage for diverse user question expressions.
-Or you can leave this to Juji, which automatically leverage GPT-4 to capture wider varieties of the given questions.
+Or you can leave this to Juji, which automatically leverages GPT-4 to capture wider varieties of the given questions.
 Below is an example of using GPT-4 to generate various question expressions of the question "When will I receive my refund".
 Again, you still have full control on whether to use the generated questions.

 ![Use GPT-4 to generate question variations on the Juji Platform (part 1)](/assets/uploads/how-easy-image25.png "Use GPT-4 to generate question variations on the Juji Platform (part 1)")